Core Values + Equity

 We reduce isolation between groups.

 Dance artists, dance administrators, dance content and dance audiences should all be reflective of the community to create true access.

 The Dance Wire hosts an inclusive network of over 140 dancer and company members representing 39 different styles of dance.
-Membership is open to all dance-centered artists and organizations and currently includes people of various ages, races, sexual orientations, gender identities, ethnic backgrounds, socioeconomic status', and disability status'.
+Our network is open to all dance-centered artists and organizations and currently includes people of various ages, races, sexual orientations, gender identities, ethnic backgrounds, socioeconomic status', and disability status'.